Singapore Marina Bay skyline at dusk with Marina Bay Sands and the financial district illuminated across the water

 9.4Location

-Why for business — Sofitel Singapore Sentosa Resort & Spa is the working Sofitel-brand Sentosa-island flagship — the property occupies a working 27-acre cliff-top property on the southern Sentosa coast, with the working full-resort working pool-and-villa product.
-Two hundred and fifteen rooms a…
+Why for business: Sofitel Singapore Sentosa Resort & Spa is the Sofitel-brand Sentosa-island flagship, the property occupies a 27-acre cliff-top property on the southern Sentosa coast, with the full-resort pool-and-villa product.
+Two hundred and eleven rooms and suites plus four two-bedroom pool villas; it works for incentive groups and offsites rather than a CBD commute.

 The Capitol Kempinski Hotel Singapore